-Sam Leadley, Attica Veterinary Associates
+By Sam Leadley of Attica Veterinary Associates

-Special Care for the Dystocia Calf
+Take Time to Care for the Dystocia Calf

-- Calving difficulty, sometimes called dystocia, affects between 13 to 15 % of Holstein calves. - 48-hour survival rates drop drastically for calves when deliveries require 2 or more persons, mechanical or surgical intervention compared to unassisted births. - 120-day survival rates for calves when deliveries require 2 or more persons, mechanical or surgical intervention are 70 % less than unassisted births. - Treatment rates are higher for dystocia calves (scours 17%, pneumonia 70%) compared to calves experiencing unassisted births. - Providing special care, both in the first few hours and first two weeks, can cut both death losses and treatments for scours and/or pneumonia.
+- Calving difficulty, often called dystocia, affects between 13 to 15 % of Holstein calves. - Treatment rates are higher for dystocia calves (scours 17%, pneumonia 70%) compared to calves experiencing unassisted births. - Providing special care, both in the first few hours and first two weeks, can cut both death losses and treatments for scours and/or pneumonia. - Give lots of stimulation during first few hours. - Be sure to follow up for the next two weeks.

 Lots of stimulation during first few hours.

 When these calves hit the ground they typically are "out of it."
 Compared to calves with unassisted deliveries, usually they are

 - less alert,

 - slower to lift their head and roll onto their belly,

 - longer to attempt to stand,

-- slower heart beat,
+- slower heartbeat,

 - sub-normal body temperature,

 - erratic breathing and

 - less responsive to stimulation (for example, tweaking nose with a piece of straw to encourage breathing).